hoangcuong2011/Good-Papers/Gaussian Processes for Classification.md

 P(y* = 1|x, y, x*) is also very challenging to compute because prior(f*) is not a Gaussian distribution.
 The first step to address the problem is to decompose P(y* = 1|x, y, x*) into two components as follows:

     P(y* = 1|x, y, x*) = \integral_{}^{}df* P(y*=1| f*)P(f*|x, y, x*)

+Even with that, it is still not trivial at all to compute P(y* = 1|x, y, x*).
+If  P(y*=1| f*) is a probit distribution, the integral can be solved analytically.
+If we use sigmoid, perhaps sampling is the only option.